ptsteadman/notebook/stories/a-quiet-new-voice.md

 "Hello," said Feyerabend, standing up.

-The person introduced himself, saying that he was also a researcher.
-He suggested that they go to a meeting room, and on the way there, he asked Feyerabend what she thought about Warsaw.
+The person introduced himself as a researcher, and suggested they go to a meeting room.

-"The people working on the project go out for dinner together, sometimes, I like that," he said.

 Talk shifted quickly to their work.
-The researcher said that he mostly worked on the project's hardware, but that he had read through all of Feyerabend's proposals, and thought they were all very well-considered.
+The researcher mostly worked on the project's hardware, but told Feyerabend that he had read through all of proposals, and thought they were very well-considered.

 "Do you have any insight into whether I'll be involved with the hardware aspect of the project?" asked Feyerabend.

-"Well, you'll be working with the hardware almost constantly.
-That's the main reason why the organization decided to fund your time here."
+"Well, you'll be working with the hardware almost constantly, that's why you're here."

 "It's not an area I have much expertise in," said Feyerabend, somewhat excitedly.
-The researcher smiled.

-"We've developed a fairly straightforward user interface for the focused ultrasound CBI, I'll be interested in your feedback on it."
+"We've developed a fairly straightforward user interface for the CBI, I'll be interested in your feedback on it."

 "Definitely, yeah," said Feyerabend.